JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Magicavoxel (not 2D)
 - [Goxel](https://goxel.xyz) Great Voxel Editor for iPad!!!
 - [Sprite to 3D](https://myselfxd.itch.io/sprite-to-3d) $4 does a good job of making a simple 3d model out of a sprite!
+- [Sprytile](https://jeiel.itch.io/sprytile)  Plus [Sprytile Discord532](https://discord.com/invite/mSGcp8U) OMG this is perfect.
+I love this look so damn much.
+It has to be how the game Compound graphics were made   Constant Updates too!
 - ----- Sprite Stackers
 - [Sprite Pile](https://seabass.itch.io/spritepile)
 - [Sprit3D](https://physdick.itch.io/sprit3d) Really cool onion skinning and visually showing where on the sprite you are